-The search for new antibiotics to fight drug-resistant staphylococcal skin infections
+The search for new drugs to fight drug-resistant staphylococcal skin infections

 Dr Siouxsie Wiles